dotmpe/node-sitefile/doc/dev.rst

    2. Static resources
    3. Planned: variant resources
    4. Work in progress: proxy resources
+   5. work in progress, to test: can work at any (URL) path prefix

 3. work in progress: re-usable, and distributed packages of routes and resources.